tatinCode/tatinCode/README.md

 ## Hi there 👋

-(linux bug resetted my save so it could have been more)
+## Repo PB solo: lvl 12
-# Repo PB solo: lvl 12
+## Repo PB w/ gf: lvl 15
-# Repo PB w/ gf: lvl 15
+(linux bug reset my save so it could have been more)

 ## Peak Dota MMR: 3.7k